Welcome to My Blog

 This past year has been a roller coaster of emotions for me.

-I met a lot of new cool people, tried so many new things, and finally found and eventually lost my first love at 24 years old.
+I met a lot of new cool people and tried so many new things.

 Especially today, being the last day of the year, it has been a day of reflection.
-While everyone else is getting ready to party, I've been crying or sitting in silence, thinking about who I really am and who I want to be.
+While many are celebrating, I've been taking time to think deeply about my career trajectory and personal growth.

-This question has been haunting me for years now.
+This question has been on my mind for a while.

 Growing up, I have never seemed to be like the other people: I envied so much how they had passions, enjoyment for food, activities, whatever.